 Dental Implant Placement

 For those patients suffering from advanced tooth decay and tooth loss, dental implants offer not only an excellent solution, they provide a permanent one.
 Implants are utilized in a variety of applications.
 They can anchor different oral appliances like crowns and bridges.
-These are a better choice than dentures because they are permanently placed into the jawbones so they will not slip.
+These are a better choice than dentures-complete, partial, and custom because they are permanently placed into the jawbones so they will not slip.

 Dental implants have the ability to be customized to each patient's needs.
 We can make them the same color as the rest of your natural teeth.
 They can be matched to size and shape as well.
 Most patients prefer dental implants because they feel like natural teeth, you can brush and floss them like you would your own, and they do not slip like traditional dentures.
 Why not contact us at Periodontal and Implant Surgeons of Houston to find out more?